vokecodes/Frepe/README.md

-# Portfolio
+# Frepe
-One page portfolio site built with React.JS.
+One page portfolio website built with React.JS.
 Copyright by Rometheme